aaronlin79/Product-Review-Sentiment-Analysis/README.md

          - k value for K-Means Clustering

 ## Data Cleaning
-   1. Remove sections
+   1. Removed sections
+         - Only kept relevant sections: "product/title", "review/text", "review/score"
-   2. Remove section titles
+   2. Removed section titles
+         - Only kept contents of the file: product name, review, review score (out of 5)
-   3. Remove stopwords
+   3. Removed stopwords
+         - Utilized NTLK library as reference to remove stopwords
-   4. Remove punctuation
+   4. Removed punctuation
+         - Only kept periods to distinguish between sentences
-   5. Convert to lowercase
+   5. Converted to lowercase
+         - For the sake of word dictionaries, we converted all letters to lowercase
-   6. Write all changes to FILE
+   6. Wrote all changes to _cleaned_reviews_file_
+         - Wrote to new files with each step, but final file that we input to the model is _cleaned_reviews_file_

 ## Data Preprocessing
 We limited the size of the dataset (originally 10,000,000+ observations) to 1,000 observations in order to run the models locally